How to plan a fun and beautiful White Christmas party! Includes Christmas party decoration ideas, menu, recipes, service

 WHITE CHRISTMAS PARTY MENU

-We didn’t have a huge budget for our dinner, but we did want to have a nice meal for everyone.
-So this is what we came up with:
+We didn't have a huge budget for our dinner, but we did want to have a nice meal for everyone.
+So this is the White Christmas food we served:

 - Glazed Bake Ham (Winco) - purchased with our budget and ward members volunteered to cook

 - Cheesy Potatoes (donated and made by ward members)